Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 But even if we didn’t have a shortage of doctors, most of them have neither the training nor the time necessary to support people in making lasting behavioral changes.
 The same is true for most other healthcare professionals, including nurse practitioners and physician assistants.

 What’s more, doctors are trained in the “expert” approach of simply telling people what to do and expecting them to do it.
-That might work well when someone is facing a serious, acute health crisis (like appendicitis), but it fails miserably when it comes to long-term behavior changes like losing weight, managing stress, or adopting an exercise routine.
+That might work well when someone is facing a serious, acute health crisis (like appendicitis), but it fails miserably when it comes to long-term behavior changes like losing weight, managing stress or adopting a sustainable exercise routine.
 Doctors aren’t trained to work collaboratively with their patients.
 This is painfully reflected by the fact that patients get to speak for only 12 seconds on average before being interrupted with advice from their physician.

 Health coaches are the solution